Sometimes you just

-Ever on the lookout for acceptable means to eat chocolate at breakfast, I am no stranger to chocolate muffin recipes.
+Ever on the lookout for acceptable means to eat chocolate at breakfast, I am no stranger to the various types of chocolate muffins.

 - These Chocolate Banana Muffins are a little fruity and tender.